 Each social network has its own identity and its own audience.
 The success of each depends on how they appeal to their target audience.
 Each has certain conventions that you should follow to avoid angering your audience, and each has certain limitations on the types of content you can offer.
 Keeping these things in mind will help you greatly when you try to choose the best social media network to use.

 - Choosing the Wrong Social Network – Can you explain your business concept or philosophy in what is essentially a short headline?
 If you can’t say what you want or need to say to your audience in 140 characters or less, you should probably avoid Twitter.
-If you want to truly engage your audience in a conversation, you’ll need to get involved with Facebook, or perhaps Google Plus.
+If you want to truly engage your audience in a conversation, you’ll need to get involved with Facebook or LinkedIn.

 - Irregular Posting – Keeping to a regular schedule is critical to your success with social networking.
 You can’t just “drop” something and ignore it for days at a time.
 What if you piqued the interest of a potential client, then ignored their response to your post?
 Well, you’ve probably lost any chance you had at converting them and making a sale.